Pronunciation of 'Poaceae'

 English (United States)

-A botanical family of monocotyledonous flowering plants commonly referred to as grasses, including cereals, bamboos, and lawn grasses.
+A family of monocotyledonous flowering plants commonly known as grasses, including cereal crops, bamboos, and turf grasses.